MiMillieuh/auto-reboot-sunrise-box/README.md

 1. clone this repository or download it as zip.
 2. extract it
 3. run `npm install` in the folder with package.json
-4. edit `.env` file with your box password and box adress (the one you use to connect to it)
+4. edit `.env` file with your box password and box address (the one you use to connect to it)
 5. you can launch it doing `node index.js`

 ## /!\ Debian users :